 - Melt the butter and let it cool to room temperature.

-- In another bowl add the egg.
-Whisk egg with a fork until consistency is even.
+- In another bowl crack the egg.
+Whisk it with a fork until the consistency is even.

-- Then add the milk and room temperature melted butter to the egg mixture, mix well.
-Add your vanilla extract to your wet ingredients.
+- Then add the milk, room-temperature melted butter, and vanilla extract to the egg mixture, and mix well.

 - Add wet ingredients into the dry ingredients bowl and mix with a spatula until smooth.

-- Set heat to medium and spray frying pan or pancake pan with oil.
-You can use a measuring cup or ladle to pour batter into the pan.
+- Set heat to medium and spray the frying pan or griddle with oil.
+You can use a measuring cup or ladle to pour the batter into the pan.

 - When you see bubbles on the surface, then it’s time to flip the pancake.
 When the other side becomes slightly brown, your pancake is ready.
 Stack them on a plate and drizzle with maple syrup or honey.
 Serve with fresh strawberries and sliced bananas.